rowan-sl/aareocams/README.md

 - configure ssh so you can connect to the pi you are deploying to

 To deploy, make shure the pi is running and run `make deploy_r` or `make deploy_d` based on if you want to deploy release or debug code

+## Toolchain

+Configuring the raspberry pi cross compilation toolchain is annoying at best, so it is recommended to use [this build script collection](https://github.com/abhiTronix/raspberry-pi-cross-compilers).

+To start, run `make build-toolchain`.
+Currently all it does is download the repo into the [toolchain](toolchain) directory, but this will be improved in the future to do more of this process.

+after this, run the toolchain build script ([instructions](toolchain/raspberry-pi-cross-compilers/build-scripts/README.md)) and copy the resulting executables into the `toolchain/bin/` directory.

 ## TODO's